 You'll also want to keep the electrode that extends out from the rod away from the metal.
 If you press the electrode directly against the metal, it will create a weak hold that might last for just a few hours.
 When you keep the electrode at least one inch away from the metal, you can create the complex welds that you need.

 Learning how to use a TIG welder is easy when you know where to go.
 You have a few options, including:

 Apprenticeship programs are popular among those who want to learn on the job.
 You'll work with a professional welder and go through training that shows you how to use and set up the machines.
 To learn about these programs, you should contact the unions in your area.

-Both vocational schools and community colleges offer programs for students fresh out of high school, those who have a GED and adults who need job training.
+Both vocational schools and colleges that offer welding programs for students fresh out of high school, those who have a GED and adults who need job training.
 Some of these programs also offer financial aid such as student loans that will reduce the amount you need to pay to enroll.

 Another way you can learn how to weld is with a machine that you buy and use at home.
 The more you experiment with the machine, the more comfortable you'll feel welding.
 We included short reviews of the four best TIG welders below.

 TIG welding is a type of welding that uses tungsten gas to create lasting welds and joins.
 Though most use this method when working with aluminum, it is suitable for jobs involving stainless steel or steel too.
 Though you can learn quite a bit from the welding programs offered at community colleges and vocational schools, you can use the web to learn even more.

 We hope that you found our article helpful, especially in terms of the tips you can pick up and the information we provided on setting up the best TIG welders.
 You can also use our TIG welding 101 guide to find the best machines around.